trimble-oss/website-modus.trimble.com/content/foundations/color-palette.md

 </div>

-## Infield Global Colors
+## In-Field Global Colors

-The Infield global palette is used in all in-field and on-machine products, and will no change regardless of brand.
+The In-Field global palette is used in all in-field and on-machine products, and will no change regardless of brand.
 These colours shall not change to suit any specific product.
 They establish a consistent colour language and convey the universal usage of fundamental UI elements.

 - The Global Color Palette consists of these categories:
 - Guidance Indication